Choice models

 Seemingly Rational Choice

-I propose a model of decision-making (seemingly rational choice) that reinterprets observationally rational choices as potentially welfare-suboptimal.
-In particular, I highlight how observed choices can only be assumed to reveal experience within the total set of observed chosen alternatives, but likewise cannot reveal any decision-makers’ experiences with unchosen ones.
-I consider this experiential predicament to be a reinterpretation of rationalizable choice data: choices from a menu may be considered optimal according to some preference relation, but only among the sub-menu of alternatives which are themselves chosen in at least one of the menus among the total collection of observations.
-Choices are not restricted to outrank any alternatives that have never been sampled by the decision-maker within the choice framework.
-Such choices provide a dual interpretation of maintaining consistency among themselves with respect to some true welfare ordering, while also defining the knowledge available to the decision-maker about their preferences.
+In revealed preference exercises, observed choices can only be assumed to reveal experience within the total set of observed chosen alternatives, but likewise cannot reveal anything about the decision-makers' experiences with unchosen ones.
+This is a predicament even for well-behaved choice data which is rationalizable: if we consider the possibility that the decision-maker themselves disregards alternatives that are potentially welfare-optimal, then we must accept the possibility that many unchosen alternatives may in fact outrank the chosen ones.
+This paper contains a model of seemingly rational (SR) choice in which chosen alternatives are not restricted to outrank any alternatives that have never been sampled by the decision-maker within the choice framework, and can thus be considered unknown to both the decision-maker and the observer.
+Choices thus provide a dual role of maintaining partially-informed optimality while also potentially limiting the knowledge available to the decision-maker about their preferences for unsampled alternatives.
 This model is observationally equivalent (falsifiable under the same conditions) to rational choice, but may differ significantly from welfare-optimal choices depending on the sparsity of the collection of observed menus.
-I characterize various properties regarding the potential multiplicity and sub-optimality of seemingly rational choices in finite choice spaces.
-Then I consider how competitive models of sampling, in which two senders reveal alternatives to a receiver, can model seemingly rational choices as the synthesis of a corrupted learning process.
-I conclude with some applications to standard Economics by characterizing seemingly rational consumer choices, highlighting a class of `narrow' behaviors.
+Various properties are discussed regarding the potential multiplicity and sub-optimality of seemingly rational choices in finite choice spaces.
+I then move on to consider some competitive models of sampling in which two senders reveal alternatives to a receiver who finds seemingly rational choices particularly convincing.
+I conclude with some applications to standard Economics by characterizing potential forms of seemingly rational consumer choices.

 Misleading Facts

-I develop a model of persuasion in which a sender is not allowed to lie, but may be strategically selective in their choice of facts to be misleading: to reveal facts knowing that they imply something false.
-To model a receiver who falls victim to their own narrow-minded implications, I consider the case that they hold point-prediction beliefs.
-The sender reveals a sequence of hard evidence that evokes a belief consistent with the evidence presented, but this belief contains more specificity than the evidence itself.
-The evocability (possibility for persuasion) of states are characterized under particular functional forms of belief-formation inspired by the heuristics literature.
+A sender is not allowed to lie, but may be strategically selective in their choice of facts to be misleading: to reveal facts knowing that they imply something false.
+A receiver falls victim to their own extremely narrow-minded implications by holding point-prediction beliefs.
+The sender reveals a sequence of hard evidence that evokes a belief about the true state of the world that is consistent with the evidence presented, but this belief contains more specificity than the evidence itself.
+The evocability of beliefs are characterized under particular functional forms of belief-formation inspired by the heuristics literature.
 When the sender is uncertain of the true state, speeches that maximize the probability of implementing their preferred state are characterized by a maximally-agreeable revelation of evidence that solve a class of set-cover problems.
-A dynamic version of the model with feedback to the sender is included to capture the phenomenon of dynamic `phishing'.
+A dynamic version of the model with feedback to the sender is included to capture the phenomenon of dynamic ``phishing''.

 Works in Progress